leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 anyway.
 For instance, the size of the maximum OP\_RETURN might be changed, or a different difficulty algorithm used (test it thoroughly first!).

+Additionally, there is a preferred time of year where it makes the most sense to integrate DPoW, essentially directly after the yearly KMD notary election and hard-fork.
+That prevents a situation where adding DPoW integration in March requires a hard-fork and then the KMD notary election requires another hard-fork just a short-time later.
+Exchanges are not excited to update full nodes and some exchanges attempt to charge for full node updates (which the author finds scammy), so timing the integration of DPoW services can be very strategic.

 # Double Spend Attack Prevention

 It is the authors recommendation that exchanges pause any transactions for